This post was last updated on March 6th, 2023.

 1. Why most searches are unique (and what that means for your content)

-What does Google do when someone searches a phrase that doesn’t have a clear answer anywhere on the internet?
+What does Google do when someone searches for a phrase that doesn’t have a clear answer anywhere on the internet?

 Google won’t give you a blank search result unless it absolutely has to.
 When someone searches a query that doesn’t have a clear answer, Google gives its best guess.